webvimark/module-slider/README.md

-Slider modules for Yii 2
+Slider module for Yii 2
 =====